 The test to detect your A1c levels is quite easy and simple.
-In general, your diabetes educator or endocrinologist check your haemoglobin A1c in every 3-6 months.
+In general, your diabetes educator or endocrinologist checks your hemoglobin A1c every 3-6 months.
 The doctor simply pricks your finger to get your blood sample.
 If he/she has the kit, the results can be given at the same time.

 You can also test yourself by simply buying an A1c kit.
 This is advisable when you haven’t seen the doctor in more than three months and need to monitor the A1c levels.
-Please note there can be a change of plus/minus 0.5 percentage points in accuracy.
-Moreover, the home kits require more blood than a regular blood test.
-And, if you are unable to apply enough blood in the first time, the strip becomes a waste.
+Please note there can be a change of plus/minus 0.5 percentage points inaccuracy.
+Moreover, home kits require more blood than a regular blood test.
+And, if you are unable to apply enough blood for the first time, the strip becomes a waste.

 7 Effective Ways to Lower your HbA1c Levels